fardinabbasi/SVM/README.md

 *Optimal hyperparameters for Kernel = rbf:{'C': 100, 'gamma': 0.01}*

+Since the dataset is multi-class, two methods, namely **One Vs. Rest** and **One Vs. One**, are employed to classify the data.
+The "**decision_function_shape**" parameter is set accordingly.
+Here are the classification results obtained for each method
 ### One Vs. Rest
 | Result | Kernel = Linear | Kernel = Poly | Kernel = RBF |
 | --- | --- | --- | --- |